jlnh/SeizurePrediction/README.md

 Description
 -------------------------------
-This is the code was written for the [American Epilepsy Society Seizure Prediction Challenge](https://www.kaggle.com/c/seizure-prediction).
+The code was written for the [American Epilepsy Society Seizure Prediction Challenge](https://www.kaggle.com/c/seizure-prediction).
 The software is written in Python.
 The standard numpy, scipy, scikit-learn and matplotlib packages are used extensively.

 **Dependency**